CSE Citation-Sequence & Citation-Name

 Author Names

-- For sources with 1-10 authors, list all authors.
-For a source with 11+ authors, list the first 10 followed by “et al.”
+- For sources with multipe authors, list up to five.
+If there are six or more, list the first author, followed by “et al.”

 - List authors by last name followed by first and middle initial, with no spaces or periods.